Happy Healthy Year of the Wood Snake

 Vitamins / Supplements

 Data has shown that the following Vitamin deficiencies can lead to migraine: Iron, D3, Magnesium, Folate (B2), B6 and B12, and CoEnzyme Q10.
 Personally, I take a multivitamin that has Iron and B Vitamins in the morning, and I take Magnesium Glycinate at night.
 It’s important to be careful about reading the label of supplements to determine the quality.
 Often they can contain ingredients that are triggers (like potato starch for me) or they can have fillers or preservatives that are hard to digest.
-There is a debate about Magnesium Stearate and whether or not it blocks the absorption of magnesium.
-I figure it’s safer to stick with the one with the most simple ingredients.

 Hormonal Migraines